abhikhatri67/Shortly-JS/README.md

 ### Continued development

 - View the optimal layout for the site depending on their device's screen size
-- Receive an error message when the `form` is submitted if:
-  - The `input` field is empty

 ### Useful resources

-- [ShortCode](https://shrtco.de/) - This helped me to for shortning of URLs.
+- [ShortCode](https://shrtco.de/) - This helped me to shorten of URLs.

 ## Author